Deputy Minister of Police, Ms M.M. Sotyu;

 We are happy to announce to the nation that, at this point in time we do not have any backlogs in the forensic DNA and those matters that we have on record, fit within the prescribed 35 days turn-around time.

 This success will go a long way in helping the police reduce crime but importantly, to secure convictions.
 In the main, while the issue of successful convictions lies with the courts, on our part as police, the kind of investigations coupled by forensic analysis will have an important impact.

-Discovery of arms caches
+Discovery of Arms Caches

 The recent discovery of arms caches across the country were not random occurrences or pure coincidences.
 These successes were achieved through coordinated efforts.
 We plan properly.
 We execute those plans with precision and smartness.
 We are succeeding because we have the resolve and support of the communities.

 These operations have all demonstrated that we have the capacity to make a significant impact on crime.
-We must now utilise that experience and the infrastructure as part of our general approach in the fight against crime.
+We must now utilize that experience and the infrastructure as part of our general approach in the fight against crime.
 Now more than ever, we are working tirelessly to make life difficult for criminals in our midst.

 Tightening our legislative processes

-In previous budget speeches we have mentioned the need to strengthen Civilian Oversight of the Police and the Independent Complaints Directorate (ICD).
+In previous Budget Speeches we have mentioned the need to strengthen Civilian Oversight of the Police and the Independent Complaints Directorate (ICD).